shakilahmedshuvo/coffee-store-client/README.md

+* Fix eslint error for daisy ui  'env: { Node: true }' add this in .eslint file.
-* For ignore eslint (//eslint-disable-next-line) Use this comment
+* For ignore eslint (//eslint-disable-next-line) Use this comment.